Chris Osgood: Return to Detroit

 On August 8, 2005, Detroit returned Osgood with a one-year, $800,000 contract.
 He was initially set to compete for the starting job with Manny Legace but suffered a groin tear and did not play when the season started.
 Osgood was assigned to play for the Grand Rapids Griffins of the American Hockey League (AHL) on a conditioning assignment.
 After posting a 2–1 record in three games, Osgood returned to Detroit to work in a goaltending tandem with Legace again.

 Osgood and the Red Wings perform a drill in practice before a game against the Los Angeles Kings on March 9, 2007.

 Osgood also worked with rookie goaltenders Jimmy Howard and Joey MacDonald while Legacé recovered from knee injuries in late 2005.
-During the 2006 Stanley Cup playoffs, Osgood injured his groin preparing for Game 4 of the first round against the Edmonton Oilers.
+During the 2006 Stanley Cup playoffs, Osgood injured his groin preparing for game four of the first round against the Edmonton Oilers.
 Osgood missed the remainder of the series, and the Red Wings post-season was over after 6 games against the Oilers.

 On July 1, 2006, Osgood re-signed to a two-year, $1.8 million contract with the Red Wings.
 He then shared goaltending duties with Hašek, who also returned for another stint with the Red Wings.
 Though Hašek was expected to get slightly more playing time than Osgood throughout the regular season, it was expected that the goaltending tandem would have shared most of the playing time, with MacDonald expected to be their backup.
 However, Osgood suffered a fractured hand in practice, placing him on the injured reserve while MacDonald stepped up as the number 2 goaltender in Osgood's leave.

 Osgood returned to playing by the end of December.
 Due to Osgood's injuries and the aging Hašek's ability to remain healthy throughout the season, Osgood ended up assuming the backup role for Hašek instead of sharing playing time.

 The 2007–08 season served as a return to form for Osgood.
 Osgood and Hašek remained Detroit's goaltending tandem for the 2007–08 season.
-While Osgood was expected to be the backup goaltender, Hašek struggled at the beginning of the season and subsequently became injured.
+While Osgood was still expected to be the backup goaltender for the team, Hašek struggled at the beginning of the season and subsequently became injured.
 Osgood assumed the starting role while Hašek was injured and put up superior numbers.
 As of April 30, 2008, Osgood ranked 1st in the NHL in GAA with 2.09 during the regular season, 16th in Save Percentage with 0.914, and had an impressive 27–9–4 record.
 That performance earned him a 3 year/$4.5M contract extension with the Red Wings and an appearance at the 2008 NHL All-Star Game.
 With Hašek healthy and getting back into his stride, Detroit chose to alternate goaltenders instead of designating either goaltender as the backup.